Data-Design-Dimension/workshop-styles-plotly/README.md

 Code for a workshop originally developed for an Unconference session during the [Outlier Conference](https://outlierconf.com/) hosted by Data Visualization Society.

+To jump right in:
+Fork this repository, or download the Jupyter Notebook file Styling_Plotly_Themes_Templates.ipynb.

 Ever have that feeling that a lot of data viz you see screams the tool it was made in?
 Using the [Plotly Open Source](https://github.com/plotly/plotly.py) Python graphing library, we will take a look under the hood of:

 - the style themes available,